 Your Louisville property needs a thorough inspection for any damage your former squatters left behind.

-That’s why you need to look for holes in walls, damaged floors, broken fixtures, or any sketchy electrical or plumbing work they attempted.
+That’s why you must look for holes in walls, damaged floors, broken fixtures, or any sketchy electrical or plumbing work they attempted.

-Also, repair estimates for major damage help you price your property accurately for the Louisville market.
+Also, repair estimates for significant damage help you price your property accurately for the Louisville market.

 Buyers expect honest disclosure about property condition.
 In other words, hiding squatter damage backfires when the inspector discovers it.

-You’ll need to decide whether to fix issues or price them into your sale.
+You’ll need to decide whether to fix or price issues into your sale.

 Gather Required Kentucky Property Disclosures